Why is now the time to bring “street (back-yard) soccer” to District-7?

 Most of the creative players in Major League Soccer (MLS) are foreign imports.
 It is widely recognized that great strides have been made in U.S. soccer during the last decade; however, it is imperative that this symptom be addressed now, so D-7 soccer has a chance to ascend to the next level during the next 10 years.
 The root of this symptom can be traced to the way in which D-7 soccer players are coached and developed and the absence of street soccer in the D-7 soccer environment.
 The street soccer concept needs to be incorporated into the nation’s youth soccer coaching philosophy and methodology to help foster creativity and imagination as we develop our next generation of soccer players.
 Coaches can take steps to incorporate this concept into soccer practices and games.

 What is street soccer?

 Street soccer refers to the various kinds of pickup soccer games played in parks, gyms, and in streets and alleys around the world.
 The defining characteristic of street soccer is that it is not organized.
 Players show up at the “field” and two teams are formed from the players available.
 Two “goals” are set up, the goalposts often being made from t-shirts, bags, rocks, or sticks.
 And, of course, a ball or representative round object is required.
 Everything else is negotiable, such as the boundaries and even the rules.
 There is no referee.
 There usually are no fans.
 There is no coach.
 It is soccer in its most basic and unadulterated form.

 How is the development of young soccer players in D-7 different from that in other top soccer-playing nations?

 There are several key elements that exist in the youth soccer structures of top soccer-playing nations.
-First, there is a basic structure that enables young people to play the game from age 4 or 5 though their late teens.
-This foundational structure typically is provided by local youth soccer clubs, school teams, colleges and universities.
-This structure, usually absent or fragmented in many of the developing nations in Africa, Asia and Latin America, now exists in American youth soccer.
+First, there is a basic structure that enables young people to play the game from age 4 or 5 through their late teens.
+This foundational structure typically is provided by local youth soccer clubs, school teams, colleges, and universities.
+This structure, usually absent or fragmented in many of the developing nations in Africa, Asia, and Latin America, now exists in American youth soccer.